glowing-sea/java-cublino/README.md

 The first character of the string is either the letter `p` or the letter `c` indicating which set of rules the game state is using.
 The case of the letter indicates which player's turn it is.
 An upper case letter indicates it's player one's turn, and a lower case letter indicates player two.
 If a move is played that ends the game, the case of this character is determined by the player who would have played next had the game not ended.

-The rest of the `state` string consists of groups of three characters indicating the positions and orientations of the various dice on the board.
+The rest of the `state` string consists of groups of three characters indicating the positions and orientations of the various dice on the state.

 #### Encoding a Die